 Shoplifter Assaults Co-op Employee After Stealing Alcohol

-He was charged with assault by beating and two counts of theft.
-The charges included a previous shoplifting offence on 15 December 2023, when he stole cleaning products from a Poundland, in Faversham.
+Wiley was charged with assault by beating and two counts of theft – including a previous shoplifting bust at Faversham’s Poundland for cleaning products just a month earlier.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.